cjimti/mk/_posts/2018-07-15-kibana-kubernetes.md

 Described below are a few commands to get you started, however, for a more in-depth review check out my article [Basic Auth on Kubernetes Ingress].

-The [kubectl] makes it easy to create a Kubernetes [Secret] we can use for Basic Auth on our [Ingress Nginx][Ingress on Custom Kubernetes] we setup further down this guide.
+The [kubectl] makes it easy to create a Kubernetes [Secret] we can use for Basic Auth on our [Ingress Nginx][Ingress on Custom Kubernetes] we set up further down this guide.

-Begin with using the [htpasswd] command to generate the file `auth` with a user named **kibop** and a password specified when prompted. [kubectl] will use this file as generated to create the appropriate [Secret] needed for Basic Auth.
+Begin with using the [htpasswd] command to generate the file `auth` with a user named **kibop** and a password specified when prompted. [kubectl] uses this file as-generated to create the appropriate [Secret] needed for Basic Auth.

 ```bash
 htpasswd -c ./auth kibop
 ```

-In this example I will create a user named **kibop** for Basic Auth, **kibop**'s password will be pulled from the **auth** file created above and the filename used as the key.
-It is important to name the file **auth** since this will be a required key for Ingress to find the Basic Auth credentials.
+In this example, I create a user named **kibop** for Basic Auth, kubectl pulls the user and password combination for **kibop** from the **auth** file created above and uses the filename as the key.
+It is essential to name the file **auth** since this is a necessary key for Ingress to find the Basic Auth credentials.

 ```bash
 kubectl create secret generic kibop-basic-auth --from-file auth -n the-project
 ```

-Our namespace `the-project` now has the secret **kibop-basic-auth** we will use to password protect Kibana in the [ingress] configuration.
+Our namespace `the-project` now has the secret **kibop-basic-auth** we use to password-protect Kibana in the [ingress] configuration further down.

 ## TLS Certificate (Optional)

 It is highly recommended to encrypt all traffic to and from Kibana with TLS (HTTPS).
-I recommend configuring your Kubernetes cluster to use [Let's Encrypt], it's secure, free and takes about 15 minutes to setup.
-After setting up [Let's Encrypt] you can generate and renew certificates automatically.
+I recommend configuring your Kubernetes cluster to use [Let's Encrypt], it's secure, free and takes about 15 minutes to set up.
+After setting up [Let's Encrypt], you can generate and renew certificates automatically.

 `50-cert.yml`: